 Have you ever tried tomato jelly?
-It has a delightful taste; it’s not too sweet, which allows it to be combined with all sorts of dishes.
-It is versatile, delicious, and most importantly: it is one of the most beneficial jellies for health.
+It has a delightful taste and it’s not too sweet, which allows it to be combined with all sorts of dishes.
+Tomato jelly is versatile, delicious, and most importantly, it is one of the most beneficial jellies for health.

 Benefits of tomatoes

-- Reduces cholesterol: Thanks to their most important elements: lycopene, tomatoes are raised to being a fabulous way of eliminating toxins and reducing cholesterol.
-A lot of studies support that, in fact, people who habitually consume tomatoes, either in salads, juices, or jellies, reduce their probability of suffering from a cardiovascular accident by 50%.
-Lycopene “protects our arteries”.
+In fact, people who habitually consume tomatoes, either in salads, juices, or jellies, reduce their probability from suffering from a cardiovascular accident by 50%.

-- Both calorie and fat-free: 95% of tomatoes is made up of water.
+Tomatoes are made up of 94% water.
 They provide us with nutrients and make us feel full, without causing weight gain.
-They are also an inexhaustible source of vitamins A, B, and C, and minerals like calcium, magnesium, potassium, sodium, phosphorous, iron, and manganese.
+They are also an inexhaustible source of:

-- Ally against cancer: Studies from the University of Harvard say that by eating tomatoes habitually, cancers associated with the digetive system can be avoided, as well as breast cancer.
+Studies from the University of Harvard say that cancers associated with the digestive system and breast cancer can be avoided by eating tomatoes habitually.

 Recipe for tomato jelly